Bachelor Of Education (Honours)

 Successful applicants are also required to access literature online, complete assignments and submit them electronically over the course of the year.
 For these reasons, it is compulsory for all successful applicants to arrange their own reliable access to a personal computer or laptop as well as internet connectivity.

-Part-time academic fees for 2022 were R23 451, with an anticipated increasde for 2023.
-In addition, there will be a departmental fee of approximately R2 000 in the first year and R1 500 in the second year to cover departmental expenses.
+The tuition fee for each year is listed in the Student Fee Booklet, which can be found on the Student Fees and Financial Aid website.
+In addition, there will be a "Resale" fee of approximately R2 000 in the first year and R1 500 in the second year to cover departmental expenses.

 An application fee of R 100 is payable as a non-refundable administrative fee and must be deposited into the following account: